Orthogonal Delay-Doppler Division Multiplexing Modulation with Tomlinson-Harashima Precoding: ODDM System with Time Domain THP

 Finally, we note that after THP operations at the transmitter, $x^{\rm THP}_{\rm T}[\tilde m]$ is convoluted with the SRN pulse for transmission, which is similar to that in (\ref{Equ3}). \begin{remark} Now we can observe the noteworthy distinctions between the proposed ODDM system with time domain THP and the classical THP systems \cite{b4}.
 Firstly, while the classical THP systems operates under the LTI channel, our proposed design accommodates the LTV channel information.
 Secondly, regarding the modulo operation, classical THP systems employ the modulus $K = 2\sqrt{\mathcal{M}}$, whereas our design adopts the modulus $K = 2\alpha\sqrt{\mathcal{M}}$, reflecting the consideration that data multiplexing and THP in distinct domains. \end{remark}

-\begin{remark} Despite considering time domain THP for the ODDM system in this work, we clarify that DD domain THP is still possible for the ODDM system through two approaches.
+\begin{remark} Despite considering time domain THP for the ODDM system in this work, we clarify that DD domain THP is still possible for the ODDM system through two approaches {based on the perfect CSI assumption}.
 Firstly, ${\bf H}_{\rm DD}$ in (\ref{Equ13}) can be QR decomposed and then precoding can be made feasible based on the resulting triangle matrix \cite{A3}.
 Secondly, as proposed in \cite{bb15,b9,ba}, null symbols can be inserted to $X_{\rm DD}[m,k]$, similar to the way that zeros are included in the zero-padded OTFS for enabling DFE equalization.
-Despite these possibilities, it is worth noting that QR decomposing ${\bf H}_{\rm{DD}}$ would lead to a high computational complexity of ${\cal O}(N^3M^3)$, and inserting null symbols into $X_{\rm{DD}}[m,k]$ would compromise resource efficiency.
-Consequently, these methods do not fully exploit the potential of THP over the LTV channel.
-Due to these reasons, the proposed ODDM system with time domain THP stand outs as a viable solution when adopting THP for ODDM systems. \end{remark}
+Despite these possibilities, it is worth noting that QR decomposing ${\bf H}_{\rm{DD}}$ would lead to a high computational complexity of ${\cal O}(N^3M^3)$, and inserting null symbols into $X_{\rm{DD}}[m,k]$ {for THP could} compromise resource efficiency. {Consequently, the proposed ODDM system with time domain THP could realize lower precoding complexity and higher resource efficiency. } \end{remark}